Teresa Edwards: WNBA career

 During the 2003 WNBA draft, at the urging of Minnesota Lynx head coach Suzie McConnell Serio, the Lynx selected Edwards even though she was 38 years old.
 Edwards and Serio were teammates on the women's basketball team during the Summer Olympics of 1988 and 1992.

 Edwards played for the Lynx during the 2003 and 2004 seasons.
 Afterwards, her contract expired and she became a free agent.
-But no other WNBA team offered her a contract for the 2005 season.
+No other WNBA team offered her a contract for the 2005 season.

-In December 2006, Edwards returned to Lynx, as an assistant coach.
+In December 2006, Edwards returned to Lynx as an assistant coach.

 Edwards served as an analyst for NBC Sports coverage of Basketball at the 2008 Summer Olympics.

 In 2011, Edwards was named as assistant coach of the Tulsa Shock.
 She would later become the interim head coach after Nolan Richardson resigned on July 9, 2011.

 On March 4, 2014, Edwards was hired by the Atlanta Dream as the assistant coach.